Landlord tax guides & expert advice

 Common Tax Mistakes Landlords Make

-Use IRS Pub 527 seven-day rule: if average guest stay ≤7 days AND personal use> 14 days, entire rental income becomes taxable as a residence, not Schedule E rental.
+Use HMRC Pub 527 seven-day rule: if average guest stay ≤7 days AND personal use> 14 days, entire rental income becomes taxable as a residence, not UK property pages (SA105) rental.
 This rule catches many landlords of...